-Cancer:Esophageal cancer — Conservative treatment with 1 course of chemotherapy.
+Cancer:Esophageal cancer — Diagnosis and conservative treatment with 1 course of chemotherapy.
 Treatment abroad

 Esophageal cancer is the eighth in the list of the most common oncological pathologies and third among malignant tumors of the digestive tract.
 The optimal method of treatment is chosen based on the tumor nature and location.
 Starting from the 2nd process stage, chemotherapy may be recommended to patients.